haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.md

 The top node can have nested nodes.
 Every nested node is regarded as a separate UI component (i.e. the toolbar).
 For example, if you want your listing to have a toolbar, then the top node is for the listing and a nested node represents a toolbar.
 Nested nodes can also contain the `<argument>` node.

-## Example of a basic component's configuration file
+## 例如 of a basic component's configuration file

 {%highlight xml%}
 <?xml version="1.0" encoding="UTF-8"?>